 Provide the full name of the project.
-For Scheme Projects this should match the name that was provided on the Contract Declaration previously submitted to the OFSC.
+For Scheme Projects this should match the name that was provided on the Contract Declaration previously submitted to the OFSC and should be selectable in the system.
 Avoid using acronyms or abbreviations (particularly for Non-Scheme Projects) so that consistent records can be maintained by the OFSC across the life of a project.